Guide to Vinbuk 3

 Humanoids on Vinbuk

 The humanoids that lived on Vinbuk 3 originated on Drycenia 4 and are the modern Drycenians’ ancient ancestors.
 They were all returned and resettled on Drycenia 6 before Vincent destroyed the Transmortal device that rendered Vinbuk 3 lifeless.
 The modern Drycenians care for them and are determined to ensure they survive and thrive.
 They are very primitive in their evolution, having remained as little more than grunting savages.
 They look very much like the modern Drycenians in that they have the same over large yellow eyes and long fangs and the same slightly waxy complexion and black hair.
-They are similar in height to their modern counterparts; the males rarely exceeding five feet four inches and the females a couple of inches more but they are more solidly built and the musculature of their upper bodies is large and well developed.
+They are similar in height to their modern counterparts; the males rarely exceeding five feet nine inches and the females a couple of inches more but they are more solidly built and the musculature of their upper bodies is large and well developed.
 Their strength and savage nature makes them an extremely formidable opponent.
 Their hearing is extremely sharp and is the main physical sense they use and the one they trust the most.

 They dress in animal skins, just enough to protect their genitals in the summer months, with the addition of extra layers in the colder months to keep themselves warm.
 They are always barefooted and the skin on the soles of their feet is thick and protective but very sensitive, almost as much as their fingertips and they use their feet to feel in the same way as the fingers.